 Street paving projects this year could be delayed, or even postponed, in the largest city in western Massachusetts.

-The short construction season could get even shorter, warns Springfield Mayor Domenic Sarno, if the City Council does not vote soon to accept $3.7 million in state funds for local street projects.
+The short construction season could get even shorter, and travel along some city streets much bumpier, warns Springfield Mayor Domenic Sarno, if the City Council does not vote soon to authorize spending $3.7 million in state funds for local road construction projects.

 "It sends a bad message to the state almost as if you don't want the money," said Sarno.
 "Delays hurt because you have to have bidding, construction plans, the whole nine yards.
 We want to get these done this construction season ASAP."

 After the City Council voted to refer acceptance of the state money, known as “Chapter 90” funds, to committee, Sarno issued a statement urging councilors to “come to their senses.”
 He said approval of the annual allocation of state funds for local roadwork had always been considered “routine.”

 City Council President Orlando Ramos said Sarno’s demand for immediate approval does not give the council a chance to have any say about which projects the city should undertake.

 "When you have 13 elected officials and the people who elected us are complaining to us that their streets should be paved, then we have to have a seat at the table when it comes to deciding which streets will be paved," said Ramos.

 Sarno said the Department of Public Works follows a “master plan” in prioritizing which streets to repave.

 "We also try to coordinate the work with the utility companies (so they're not digging up a street we just fixed)," explained Sarno.